your0rg/HabitatForMeteor/README.md

 1. *Staging*: We need a way to structure pushing to different servers.
 Right now it is development direct to production.

 1. *Continuous Integration*: In any project, with or without HabitatFor Meteor, each normal commit should fire off a rebuild in a CI server.
 Commits which add a new release note should activate HabitatForMeteor to build and test in a staging server.

+1. *Clustering*: We really do want Nginx fronting two or more Meteor servers, if only for zero-downtime deployment.

 #### Typical development REPL loop ( my usage )